-One of the most integral neighborhoods on the island, tourists can find virtually everything from humble traditional shops to high-end designer boutiques.
-This neighborhood also has its share of stunning beaches, lined up with vibrant bars and restaurants that stay alive until late at night.
+This integral neighbourhood is where you can find virtually anything – from humble traditional shops to high-end designer boutiques.
+This neighbourhood also has its share of idyllic beaches, lined with vibrant bars and restaurants that stay open until late.

 Tegalalang Rice Terraces